 There are no strong maps $X(M)\to X(N)$ that agree with $f$.
 Hence $X(f)$ cannot be canonically defined in a way that respects identities, and the free extension cannot be functorial. \end{remark}

-It follows that the matroid operation of \emph{truncation} (contraction by $p$ after free extension by $p$) cannot be functorial, because it is equivalent to a free extension by $p$ after the addition of an isthmus $p$ which is functorial by Proposition~\ref{prop:isthmus}.
+It follows that the matroid operation of \emph{truncation} (contraction by $p$ after free extension by $p$) cannot be functorial, because free extension is equivalent to truncation by $p$ after the addition of an isthmus $p$, which is functorial by Proposition~\ref{prop:isthmus}.
 A similar counterexample (omitted here) shows that the dual operations of the free extension and the truncation, namely the \emph{free coextension} and the Higgs \emph{lift}, are not functorial either.

 Finally we consider \emph{erection}, the inverse matroid operation of truncation.
 The erections of a matroid $M$ form a lattice based on a certain ordering \cite[Chapter~7.5]{white:matroids}, whose top element $E(M)$ is the so-called \emph{free erection} and whose bottom element is $M$ itself; by convention $E(M)=M$ if $M$ has no erections at all.
 This operation turns out to be not functorial.